axemasquelin/ParenchymalAttention/README.md

 # Non-small Cell Lung Cancer - Parenchymal Attention
 Welcome to [ParenchymalAttention](/ParenchymalAttention/).
 This project is designed to evaluate the level of attention a neural network places on features present in a region of interest for LDCT images.
 For any inquires regarding data or issues regarding running this code contact the corresponding author [Axel Masquelin](amasquelin@bwh.harvard.edu)

+## Scratch Branch:
+This branch should not be modified.
+Intended as a permanent version to be associated with published manuscript.
+It will be updated once manuscript is published (Currently under review).

 ## Table of Contents
 - [Abstract:](#abstract)
 - [Requirements:](#requirements)